Menyus777/Design-Patterns-for-Unity-Using-Coroutines/README.md

 #### How does it work?

-You derive from the class named `TheadedCoroutine` than override the methods named `WorkOnUnityThread` and `WorkOnCoroutineThread(CancellationToken cancellationToken)`.
+You derive from the class named `TheadedCoroutine` then override the methods named `WorkOnUnityThread` and `WorkOnCoroutineThread(CancellationToken cancellationToken)`.
 You basically Ping-Pong between these methods, when you need a backing thread you yield to the `WorkOnCoroutineThread()` method  and when you need the main engine thread you yield to the `WorkOnUnityThread()` method.

 `WorkOnUnityThread`:<br>